NoVoiceUnheard/nvu-wp-plugins/readme.md

     ```
 - [Local](https://localwp.com/) (For managing the WordPress site locally)
 - [Git](https://git-scm.com/downloads) (For version control)
-- A GitHub account with access to [this repository](https://github.com/NoVoiceUnheard/website)
+- A GitHub account with access to [this repository](https://github.com/NoVoiceUnheard/website) and [ssh auth](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git#authenticating-with-github-from-git)

 # ✅ Setting Up a New Local Site & Transferring the Repo